-Production of products outside of the US is an efficient and cost effective model for certain types of products and companies.
+Production of products outside of the US is often considered an efficient and cost-effective model for certain types of products and companies.
 If you’re General Electric, it makes sense.
-But today, it isn’t only large corporations that produce products for market.
-Small businesses, entrepreneurs, Kickstarter creators, and Makers all want the ability to create new products, especially electronic devices.
+But today, it isn’t only large corporations that produce products for the market.
+Businesses of all sizes want the ability to create new products, especially electronic devices quickly and affordably.

 On-demand manufacturing empowers innovation

 The cost and challenges of working with a large overseas manufacturer were once significant barriers for modern inventors.
-PCB prototyping and PCB assembly was too slow and prohibitively expensive if it was even possible at all.
+PCB assembly was too slow and prototyping was prohibitively expensive if it was even possible at all.
 Minimum quantity requirements created too much risk for startups and growing companies.
-To fill this delta between what was available and what was needed, a new type of manufacturing company has emerged.
+To fill this delta between what was available and what was needed, a new type of manufacturing company needed to emerge.

-In addition, seamless communication between people and computing systems makes rapid innovation possible in today’s world.
-Obstacles that made it difficult for new startups to get their product made, let alone at competitive prices, are being overcome with modern technology.
-System integration may not be the sexiest thing in the world, but it helps get your products into your customer’s hands quickly and hassle-free.
+In addition, seamless communication between people and computing systems makes rapid innovation possible.
+Obstacles that made it difficult for businesses to get their product made, let alone at competitive prices, are being overcome with modern technology.
+System integration may not be the sexiest thing in the world, but it helps get your products into your customer’s hands quickly and easily.
 Creative products are manufactured with creative processes, and that’s good for everyone.

 The Six Stages of PCB Manufacturing